 Fritters, Alcapurrias, and Other Fried Snacks

-The final entry in the top five is not so much a dish as a whole smorgasbord of finger foods that can be found all over the island.
+This dish is more like a whole smorgasbord of finger foods that can be found all over the island.
 These include cuchifritos, alcapurrias (a kind of fried turnover), frituras, almojábanas (cheese-flavored rice fritters), bacalaítos (codfish-flavored fritters), and buñuelos (yam fritters), to name just a few.
-You'll find stalls selling these goodies all over the island, and most restaurants will have a sample of them for you to explore.
+Many street food stalls sell these goodies, and most restaurants will have a sample of them for you to taste.